 From the 14th July 2021, by order of Legal Notice 299 of 2021 of the Public Health Act (CAP.
 465), Closure of English Language Teaching Schools Order, 2021, English Language Schools were ordered to cease operations.
 Subsequently, an exemption has been instituted by virtue of Legal Notice 314 of 2021, PUBLIC HEALTH ACT, (CAP.
-465), Closure of English Language Teaching Schools (Amendment) Order, and reflected in these Standards, wherein, from the 26th July 2021, English Language Schools may operate and only accept students who are already in Malta as of Monday 26th July 2021 and, as of 2nd August 2021, for those students who were already booked as of the 26th July 2021 and are fully vaccinated as per definition below.
+465), Closure of English Language Teaching Schools (Amendment) Order, and reflected in these Standards, wherein, from the 26th July 2021, English Language Schools may operate and only accept students who are fully vaccinated as per definition below.